bmackenty/DesigningSolutionsThroughProgramming/README.md

 # DesigningSolutionsThroughProgramming
-For our introduction to web programming class, targeted for 9th grade students.
+For our introduction to web programming class, targeted for 9th grade students (15 years old).

+For many students, this is their first programming class, where they write programs in an IDE, upload changes to a remote server, work with the Linux operating system, MYSQL, work with git (a little), and use PHP, CSS, HTML, the Bootstrap framework to create a "real" program.

 Students will use these templates as a starting point to build a web application.
-I know there are huge security issues here, especially with our database operations being non-PDO and passwords being stored as plaintext.

-Both of those issues will be addressed in future versions of this template code.
+I know there are some security and performance issues here.
+I often first sacrfice complexity and the "right way" to help students understand and then slowly build more formal, secure (and performant) code.

-If you have any suggestions or ideas for improvement, please email Bill MacKenty, bmackenty@aswarsaw.org or bmackenty@gmail.com
+If you have any suggestions or ideas for improvement, please email Bill MacKenty, bmackenty@aswarsaw.org or bmackenty@gmail.com, or open an issue.